saltyorg/docs/docs/sandbox/apps/moviematch.md

 ## What is it?

-[MovieMatch](https://github.com/LukeChannings/moviematch){: target=_blank rel="noopener noreferrer" } is an app that helps you and your friends pick a movie to watch from a Plex server.
+[MovieMatch](https://github.com/LukeChannings/moviematch) is an app that helps you and your friends pick a movie to watch from a Plex server.

 MovieMatch connects to your Plex server and gets a list of movies (from any libraries marked as a movie library).